tony-albanese/nonnas-kitchen/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # User Stories
+Many of the user stories are worded similarly to the Moments walkthrough project because the functionality is quite similar - especially with navigation and authentication, posts, likes and comments.
 ## Navigation and Authentication
 + As a user I can view a navbar from every page so that I can navigate easily between pages
 + As a user I can navigate through pages quickly so that I can view content seamlessly without page refresh